mjhea0/django-interactive-charts-post/README.md

 ### Populate the Database

 In order to create charts we first need some data to work with.
-I've prepared a simple function which we will register as a Django command and use in order to generate some sample data.
+I've created a simple command we can use to populate the database.

 Move to the *shop* directory and create a new folder called *management*, inside that folder create another folder called *commands*.
-Inside of the *commands* folder create a new file called *populate_db.py* and put the following inside:
+Inside of the *commands* folder create a new file called *populate_db.py* and put the following code inside:

 ```python
 # shop/management/commands/populate_db.py